-The requirements is divided into 3 seating sizes based on age and body height
+The requirements is divided into 3 seating sizes based on age and body height Seating size 1: 1-3 years Seating size 2: 4-7 years

 It applies to the seating function only.
 If the seating has additional functions or can be converted into other products, other relevant European Standards may apply.